lbryio/lbry.com/content/faq/lbry-directories.md

 *\*If you originally installed v0.14 and below, the lbrynet and lbryum directories will be `~/.lbrynet` / `~/.lbryum`*

-## Android
+## Android {#android}
- *use file manager to navigate to the path below*
+ *Use file manager to navigate to the path below*
 - `Internal storage/android/data/io.lbry.browser/files/lbrynet` - Daemon configuration, logs, encrypted blob files
-- `Internal storage/android/data/io.lbry.browser/files/lbryum` -Wallet and blockchain headers
+- `Internal storage/android/data/io.lbry.browser/files/lbryum` - Wallet and blockchain data